-The views shared here come from lots of different activities, and represent the views of over 460 people and organisations.
+The views shared here come from lots of different activities and represent the views of more than 460 people and organisations.

 Between May and July 2022 we had an open public survey.
-This had 305 responses from people of all ages across Scotland, covering 25 local authorities.
+This had 305 responses from people of all ages from across Scotland, covering 25 local authorities.

-Around 17% of these people said they had never been involved in the work of the Scottish Parliament before.
+Around 17% of these people said that they had never been involved in the work of the Scottish Parliament before.

-We shared the survey in various different languages, and invited people to submit in the language they felt most comfortable with.
-We had one response in Polish, one person used Gaelic, and four responses were from BSL users.
+We shared the survey in various languages, and invited people to submit in the language they felt most comfortable with.
+We had one response in Polish, one person used Gaelic, and four responses were from British Sign Language (BSL) users.